The male model testing gender norms in a changing Saudi Arabia | Malay Mail

 Born into a Riyadh-based family, the eldest of six children, Mesfer started to develop his sense of style from a young age.

-“I used to dress my mum, my aunts and my relatives.
+“I used to dress my mom, my aunts and my relatives.
 I used to love styling them,” he said.

-“My mum used to consult me regarding these things, so I became more interested in women’s fashion.”
+“My mom used to consult me regarding these things, so I became more interested in women’s fashion.”

 He only dreamed of going public with his talents after Prince Mohammed began trying to soften the kingdom’s image, including by expanding entertainment options and easing rules that required women to wear the abaya, an all-covering robe, and hijab headscarf.